JMHah/ist303_spr25/slides/week11_slides_devops.md

 ---
 ## What are Github actions?
-Github actions are code executions within a github-created environment that are triggered by a specified event such as:
+Github actions are code executions within a github-created environment, triggered by a specified event such as:
 - repo push,
 - pull request,
-- time-scheduled
+- specified time schedule

 GH free tier: 2,000 minutes of actions/month